sylvain-faure/cromosim/doc/source/index.rst

 A Python Library for microscopic Crowd Motion Simulation.

-The aim of this open source project is to make it possible to users to run simulations based from several models (cellular automata, microscopic simulations or using compartments), to test new configurations, and even to investigate the possibility to program their own model in complex geometry : do-it yourself !
+The aim of this open source project is to allow users to run simulations based on several models (cellular automata, microscopic simulations or using compartments), to test new configurations, and even to investigate the possibility to program its own model in complex geometry : do-it yourself !

 This package proposes Python implementations of the numerical methods detailed in the following book: